ericbastarache/opentable-app/Answers_to_technical_questions.md

 - I would clean up styling so that the app is more presentable

 ### Tests
-- I would add a lot more test cases, and I would probably change my usage of `redux-thunks` to `redux-saga` so that I could leverage generator functions and make mocking api calls and requests easy to test (with thunks they aren't that easy to mock or test)
+- I would add a lot more test cases ( I feel the amount of test cases at the moment are lacking substantially ), and I would probably change my usage of `redux-thunks` to `redux-saga` so that I could leverage generator functions and make mocking api calls and requests easy to test (with thunks they aren't that easy to mock or test)

 ## What was the most useful feature that was added to the latest version of your chosen language?